What is an assumable mortgage and how does it work?

 Share:

 One home financing option that some buyers might not be aware of is an assumable mortgage.
+This option comes with some benefits, but also some potential drawbacks.

 Is an assumable mortgage the most appropriate choice for your financial situation and home buying needs?
+Find out by reading the details below.

-An assumable mortgage allows the buyer to purchase a home by taking over the seller’s mortgage loan.
+An assumable mortgage allows a buyer to purchase a home by taking over the seller’s mortgage loan.
 Some buyers prefer to purchase a home with an assumable mortgage because it may allow them to take advantage of a lower interest rate.

 See What You Qualify For